executors/executors/wording.md

         }

         static constexpr ProtoAllocator value() const {
-          return a; // exposition only
+          return a_; // exposition only
         }

     private:
-        ProtoAllocator a; // exposition only
+        ProtoAllocator a_; // exposition only
     };

 | Property | Requirements |